PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 You can’t fight a fixed charge with solar alone.

-But you can minimize how often PG&E reaches into your wallet.
+But you can reduce how often PG&E gets to bill you beyond it.

 This is where grid-optional and off-grid system designs come in.